S&P/ASX200 Index

 Strategy to Trading ASX200 Index

 ASX200 Index will in general moves move up because shares prices always move upward over time.
-This Stock Index in general moves upward over long-term because Australian economy also shows strong growth backed by their mining sector which has great reserves of Gold & other valuable commodities.
+This Stock Index in general moves upward over long-term because Australian economy also shows strong growth backed by their mining sector which has great reserves of XAUUSD and other valuable commodities.

-As a trader wanting to trade this Stock Index, the Indices will move upward faster when the Australian economic indicators show accelerated economic growth.
+As a trader wanting to trade this Stock Index, the Indices will move upwards faster when the Australian economic indicators show accelerated economic growth.

-As a trader you want to be biased & keep buying as the index moves upward.
-When Australian economy is doing well (most of the times it is doing well) this upward trend is more than likely to be ruling.
+As a trader you want to be biased and keep buying as the stock index moves upward.
+When Australian economy is doing well (most times it is doing well) this upwards trend is more than likely to be ruling.
 A good stock index trade strategy would be to keep buying the dips.

-During economic slow-down & recession times, firms begin to report lower profits & lower growth prospect.
-It is because of this reason that investors begin to sell stocks of companies that are reporting lower profits & hence Indices tracking these specified stocks will also begin to move downward.
+During economic slow-down & recession times, firms start to report lower profits & lower growth prospect.
+It is because of this reason that investors start to sell stocks of companies that are reporting lower profits & hence Indices tracking these specified stocks will also start to move downward.

-Therefore, during these times trends are likely to be moving downward & you as a trader should also adjust your strategy accordingly to suit the prevailing downwards trends of the stock index that you are trading.
+Therefore, during these times, market trends are likely to be moving downward and you as a trader should also adjust your trading strategy accordingly to suit the prevailing downward trends of the stock index that you're trading.

 Contracts & Specs